jharriga/PCPscripts/README.md

   **NOTE: the system must have PCP installed and running or these functions will fail**

 ## Usage example:
-* sysbench_example.sh: executes the 'sysbench' CPU stressor on all cores for 5 samples, and creates PCP Archive
+* sysbench_example.sh: executes the 'sysbench' CPU stressor on all cores for 5 test runs, and creates PCP Archive

 The example script includes a PCP pmlogger configuration file.
 The contents of that file specifies the PCP metrics to be recorded in the PCP Archive